-As shown in column (1) in panel (a) of Figure 3, a 1 pp increase in $Pres_b^{2006}$ is associated with a 0.5 pp increase in the share of pro-ratification voters.
+As shown in column (1) in panel (a) of Figure 2, a 1 pp increase in $Pres_b^{2006}$ is associated with a 0.51 pp increase in the share of pro-ratification voters.
 Column (2) in panel (a) of the same figure shows that this association holds even after accounting for the effect of political affiliation.
-Note that the magnitude of the coefficient for a firm's exposure is smaller when including $Pres_b^{2006}$ as an additional regressor, although it remains statistically equal to the coefficient in our main specification (Table 1).
-This is an unsurprising result, as one of the topics on the agenda for the 2006 presidential candidates was precisely CAFTA.
+Note that the magnitude of the coefficient for a firm's exposure is smaller when including $Pres_b^{2006}$ as an additional regressor, even though it remains statistically equal to the coefficient in our main

-&lt;sup>35As explained in Section 3.1, the referendum took place because the Congress was split.
+38As explained in Section 3.1, the referendum took place because the Congress was split.